lavanet/docs/docs/provider/provider-setup.md

 ```

 ## Step 9: Unstake
 A provider can unstake to get its stake funds back to its wallet.
 The provider can unstake completely or partially.
-Note that the funds will be sent to the wallet after the `unstake_hold_blocks` period of time which is currently defined as 3 weeks.
+Note that the funds will be sent to the wallet after the Cosmos staking module's unbond period of time which is currently defined as 3 weeks.
 Also, if a provider fully unstakes, it's removed from the pairing list by the next epoch.

 ### Complete Unstake
 To unstake the full stake amount for a single service, use the following command: